carlosp420/nymphalidae_diversification/MS.md

 In this study, we investigated whether the strong signal for an increase in diversification rate for Ithomiini (found by MEDUSA) can be explained due to the use of Solanaceae plants as hosts during larval stage.
-For this, we used a bayesian approach [BiSSE; @fitzjohn2009] to test whether the trait “feeding on Solanaceae” had any effect on the diversification of the group.
+For this, we used a Bayesian approach [BiSSE; @fitzjohn2009] to test whether the trait “feeding on Solanaceae” had any effect on the diversification of the group.